THE STORY OF CABEL T-B RECORDING

 This is a good thing and just what Cabel T-B needed to prove that they

-could make it on their own without Ronny (me) or his financial support.
+could make it on their own without Ronny (me) or that extra financial support

 (I never doubted for a second that they would be able to eventually make

-was possible the funniest one ever recorded.
-Cabel T-B appears to
+was possible the funniest one ever recorded, in my opinion.
+Cabel

-be back with a roar, but this was just a continuation of an already established
+T-B appears to be back with a roar, but this was just a continuation of

-series.
-The next recording is more of an experiment, gone horribly
+an already established series.
+The next recording is more of an experiment,

-wrong, as Cabel T-B continues to evolve in the "new era".
+gone horribly wrong, as Cabel T-B continues to evolve in the "new era"

 THE STORY OF CABEL T-B RECORDING